 The other main town on the island is Glossa, which is smaller and quieter and elevated, allowing spectacular sunset views across to Skiathos and the Pelion peninsula.

 Traditional House in Skopelos Town (above) is a beautifully restored mansion right in the middle of town, with wooden doors, charming patios and courtyard, this stylish choice will not disappoint.
 The host Evangenlina looks after all guests with true Greek hospitality, visitors also have a kitchen and a fridge in the room.
 With stunning views over terracotta rooftops to the port, this is a great location as your temporary home while exploring the island.

-Greece Skopelos - there are a few different options of transport to get to the island.
+Travel Skopelos - there are a few different options of transport to get to the island.